 Birding · Fall Colors · Lake · Views · Wildlife

-Trail is open daily from sunrise to 30 minutes past sunset.
+Trail is open daily from 6:00 am to 11:00 pm.
 No ATV or other motorized vehicles allowed.
 Hunting is not permitted.
 Bicycles are not allowed off the Oak Savannah Trail

 .
 Stay on the trail to protect the wildlife and yourself.
 Pets are permitted on a leash (6' or shorter).
 There are no restrooms or potable water source.